pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 }
 ```

 Next, we have to choose a name for our module.
 The recommended approach is to use the same reverse-domain-name pattern that is used for packages.
-Mark Reinhold [wrote](http://mail.openjdk.java.net/pipermail/jpms-spec-experts/2017-May/000687.html):
+Mark Reinhold, Chief Architect of the Java Platform Group at Oracle, [wrote](http://mail.openjdk.java.net/pipermail/jpms-spec-experts/2017-May/000687.html):
 > Strongly recommend that all modules be named according to the reverse Internet domain-name convention.
 A module's name should correspond to the name of its principal exported API package, which should also follow that convention.
 If a module does not have such a package, or if for legacy reasons it must have a name that does not correspond to one of its exported packages, then its name should at least start with the reversed form of an Internet domain with which the author is associated.

-Of course, you can use any other naming convention you want, like a short, project-oriented name.
+Of course, you can use any naming convention you want, for example, some people use  short, project-oriented names.

 To make a module, you need to add a `module-info.java` file under the base directory (where your package directories start).
 By convention, the name of this base directory is the same than the module name.